The Clear Edge

 • Retention rate: 90%+ annual

-Each role had a defined scope, hiring trigger, and success metrics.
-No vague “we need someone.”
-Specific: “We need a content specialist when the queue hits 3 weeks.”
+The clarity was simple: each role had a defined scope, a hiring trigger, and success metrics—no vague “we need someone,” but a specific “we need a content specialist when the queue hits 3 weeks.”
+This level of clarity made hiring fast when the time came.

 This clarity would make hiring fast when the time came.